-Today’s workforce expects companies to lead with purpose, and having a giving program is one of the best ways to build a positive culture around your purpose.
+Today’s workforce expects companies to lead with purpose, and having a corporate giving program is one of the best ways to build a positive culture around your purpose.
 It shows your employees that you care about their passions and encourages them to participate.
 Offering a variety of ways to donate such as payroll deductions, credit cards, bank drafts, PayPal, etc., makes it easier for your employees to give.

 2. Match employee donations: